All Episodes

 It's a game this president plays.

-He's upset at all the high profile cases.
+He's upset at all the high-profile cases.

 Cambridge police, Trayvon Martin.

-Uh that could have been me 35 years ago.
+That could have been me 35 years ago.

-That could have been my son.
+That could have been my son, Ferguson.

-You know, he jumps in, ways in.
+You know, he jumps in, weighs in.

 Wall Street Journal put things in perspective.